top of page

 Los Angeles County Board of Supervisors

-The County Charter was adopted in 1850.
-Two members of the Board of Supervisors, Supervisors Eduardo Pollorena (Poyorena) and Bernardino Guirado were elected and were residents of Los Nietos.
-The County Hall of Records, served as the meeting place for the Board of Supervisors after 1912.
-Read more about Supervisors Pollorena and Guirado at http://bos.lacounty.gov/About-Us/Board-of-Supervisors/Board-Member-Biographies.
-See historic photos of all the Board of Supervisors at http://bos.lacounty.gov/About-Us/Board-of-Supervisors/Historical-Board-Group-Photos
+The County Charter was officially adopted in 1850.
+Back then, two members of the Board of Supervisors, namely Supervisors Eduardo Pollorena (Poyorena) and Bernardino Guirado, were elected and both lived in Los Nietos.
+Starting from 1912, the County Hall of Records served as the official meeting place for the Board of Supervisors.
+If you're interested in learning more about Supervisors Pollorena and Guirado, check out http://bos.lacounty.gov/About-Us/Board-of-Supervisors/Board-Member-Biographies.
+Additionally, you can view historic photos of all Board of Supervisors members at http://bos.lacounty.gov/About-Us/Board-of-Supervisors/Historical-Board-Group-Photos.

 Description of Supervisorial Districts in 1888

-San Jose Hills.
-Second District: Portion of Los Angeles City east from Main Street to the river to the most northern part of the City.
-Third District: All portions of Los Angeles City west of Main Street.
-Fourth District: Compton, Long Beach, San Antonio, Santa Monica, La Ballona, Wilmington, portions of Los Nietos west of the San Gabriel River and north of Telegraph Road.
-Fifth District: Anaheim, Westminster, Santa Ana, San Juan Capistrano, and part of Los Nietos Township, east of the San Gabriel River, south of the old Telegraph Road.
+The City of Los Angeles is divided into five districts.
+The first district comprises the townships of Soledad, San Fernando, San Gabriel, El Monte, Azusa, and San Jose Hills.
+The second district includes a part of Los Angeles City located east from Main Street to the river up to the most northern part of the City.
+The third district covers all parts of Los Angeles City located west of Main Street.
+The fourth district includes Compton, Long Beach, San Antonio, Santa Monica, La Ballona, Wilmington, portions of Los Nietos west of the San Gabriel River, and north of Telegraph Road.
+The fifth district includes Anaheim, Westminster, Santa Ana, San Juan Capistrano, and a part of Los Nietos Township, east of the San Gabriel River, south of the old Telegraph Road.

 Agricultural Commissioner/ Weights and Measures (ACWM)

-The first official seal of the County of Los Angeles contains hanging grapes and portrays the importance of the vineyards during the 1800’s.
-Los Angeles County was once the winemaking capital of California.
-Wine making flourished during the period of the early Spanish Missions including the San Gabriel Mission.
-In the 1870’s, a pest invaded destroying many vineyards and owners faced financial ruin.
-The efforts to eradicate the insect pest led to the creation of the United States Department of Agriculture and later the State of California created the Board of State Viticulture Commissioners.
-The State Commission evolved into the creation of the
+The County of Los Angeles' first official seal had hanging grapes and depicted the significance of vineyards during the 1800s.
+During this time, Los Angeles County was the main winemaking hub in California.
+The wine industry flourished during the Spanish Missions period, including the San Gabriel Mission.
+However, in the 1870s, a pest outbreak destroyed numerous vineyards, leading to financial ruin for the owners.
+The effort to eradicate the insect pest resulted in the creation of the United States Department of Agriculture, and later, the Board of State Viticulture Commissioners in California.
+This later evolved into the creation of the County Agricultural Commissioner.

-The Department initiated pest and plant eradication projects included spraying for noxious weeds.
-The Puncture Vine, which was a road hazard, flattened tires.
-The Canada Thistle, which infested agricultural land, and the Argentine Ant, were orchard pests.
-During the height of the agricultural boom, the County led the nation in the production of agriculture, and Agricultural Commissioner Harold “Buddy” Ryan had a long run serving as the Commissioner for over 44 years (1918-1962)
+The Department initiated pest and plant eradication projects, including spraying for noxious weeds.
+The Puncture Vine, a road hazard that flattened tires, the Canada Thistle, an orchard pest, and the Argentine Ant were among the pests that infested agricultural land.
+During the peak of the agricultural boom, the County was the leading producer of agriculture in the nation, and Harold "Buddy" Ryan served as the Agricultural Commissioner for over 44 years (1918-1962).

 Parks and Recreation

-During the 1950’s, Supervisor Frank Bonelli was active in creating new parks in the Whittier Unincorporated area due to the local municipal demands of new residents after WWII.
-See photos of Supervisor Bonelli at dedication ceremonies at Sorensen Park, playing with local children at Gunn Park (now Adventure Park), and ceremonies at Whittier Narrows Regional Park on the Whittier Unincorporated Digital Archives.
+In the 1950s, Supervisor Frank Bonelli played an active role in creating new parks in the Whittier Unincorporated area to meet the demands of new residents after World War II.
+You can view photos of Supervisor Bonelli participating in dedication ceremonies at Sorensen Park, playing with local children at Gunn Park (now Adventure Park), and attending ceremonies at Whittier Narrows Regional Park on the Whittier Unincorporated Digital Archives.

-Amelia Mayberry Park: Dedicated on February 19, 1958, Amelia Mayberry Park was named after a local community leader who resided in the area and donated the land for the park.
-According to the Los Angeles Times, a special committee was formed in 1954 of the local Coordinating Council to promote the development of a local park in South Whittier, specifically the 17-acre site where the park is now located.
-Carnivals were held to raise funds to assist with the development.
-The site had been secured by the County of Los Angeles during the late 1940’s, however a County policy against developing new parks prohibited the development of the site.
-Through the efforts of the Whittier Coordinating Council, in 1955, County officials made an exception to this, as well as other local parks.
+Amelia Mayberry Park was named after a respected community leader who lived in the area and donated the land for the park.
+The park was dedicated on February 19, 1958.
+A committee was formed in 1954 by the local Coordinating Council to promote the development of a park in South Whittier.
+The 17-acre site where the park is located was acquired by the County of Los Angeles in the late 1940s.
+However, the County had a policy against developing new parks which prevented the development of the site.
+To raise funds, carnivals were held to assist with the development.
+Through the efforts of the Whittier Coordinating Council, the County officials made an exception to this policy, and other local parks were also developed.
 In 1957, the County opened bids for the construction of a recreation building which was estimated to cost $131,000.
-Read about Amelia Mayberry under “Notable Landowners”.
-See photos of Mayberry Park on the Whittier Unincorporated Digital Archive.
+You can read about Amelia Mayberry under "Notable Landowners".
+You can also see photos of Mayberry Park on the Whittier Unincorporated Digital Archive.

-Miniature Railway: This railroad once operated on a 1-mile long track in the Legg Lake Park area of the Whittier Narrows Regional Park under a concession from the Los Angeles County Parks and Recreation Department.
-The parts that make up the miniature railroad were manufactured in 1904 and during the 1960's the small railroad operated on a 15-inch gauge track.
+This railway used to run on a 1-mile long track situated in the Legg Lake Park area of the Whittier Narrows Regional Park.
+It was operated under a concession from the Los Angeles County Parks and Recreation Department.
+The miniature railroad was assembled using parts manufactured in 1904.
+During the 1960s, the railway operated on a 15-inch gauge track.

 Public Library